Callejón del Beso

 Museo y Casa de Diego Rivera

-Diego Rivera's birthplace is now an excellent museum honoring the painter (the Marxist Rivera was persona non grata here for years);...
+Diego Rivera's birthplace is now an excellent museum honoring the famous artist (the Marxist Rivera was persona non grata here for...

 Monumento a El Pípila

 The monument to El Pípila honors the hero who torched the Alhóndiga gates on September 28, 1810, enabling Hidalgo's forces to win the...